otp.Symbols#

 pattern (str) –

 Usual and special characters can be used to search for symbols.
-Special characters are:
+This parameter uses SQL LIKE syntax which has some special characters:

 %- any number of any characters (zero too)_- any single character\- used to escape special characters